Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$

 Central to all these observations, understanding the electromagnetic transition strengths and their ratios are required for interpreting the nuclear shape, shape transitions and critical point symmetry features of the quantum phase transition~\cite{Iachello,Casten}.
+The level structure of $^{130}$Xe is very well known~\cite{Hopke, Mattera}.
 In $^{130}$Xe, the B(E2) strengths for several transitions are known from Coulomb excitation measurements~\cite{coquard1, Morrison}.
-The lifetimes for the 2$_1^+$ and 4$_1^+$ levels are known from Doppler-shift data in this nucleus~\cite{Jakob, Konstantinopoulos}.
+The lifetimes for the 2$_1^+$ and 4$_1^+$ levels are known from Doppler-shift data~\cite{Jakob, Konstantinopoulos}.
 However no direct lifetime measurement data has been reported for 6$_1^+$ level in this nucleus.
 Accordingly, direct measurement of lifetimes for the yrast levels in $^{130}$Xe becomes important.

-In the present work, direct measurement of lifetimes of the 4$_1^+$ and 6$^+_1$ states in $^{130}Xe$ have been carried out using $\gamma-\gamma$ fast timing technique~\cite{regis16} with VENTURE array~\cite{venture}.
-Large basis shell model calculation and interacting boson approximation has been performed to interpret the experimental data.
+In the present work, direct measurement of lifetimes have been carried out for the 4$_1^+$ and 6$^+_1$ states in $^{130}$Xe using $\gamma-\gamma$ fast timing technique~\cite{regis16} with VENTURE array~\cite{venture}.
+Large basis shell model and interacting boson model (IBM) calculations have been performed to interpret the experimental data.